Seomzo/Project-1---Money-Printer/README.md

 This project uses **data-driven tools** to analyze cryptocurrency trends through:

-- Predictive modeling for price forecasting.
+- Predictive modeling with Prophet for price forecasting.
 - Correlation analysis for asset relationship insights.

 ### Goals and Questions Addressed